golightstream/lightstream-prism-dns/plugin/template/README.md

 * `.Meta` a function that takes a metadata name and returns the value, if the metadata plugin is enabled.
 For example, `.Meta "kubernetes/client-namespace"`

+and the following predefined [template functions](https://golang.org/pkg/text/template#hdr-Functions)

+* `parseInt` interprets a string in the given base and bit size.
+Equivalent to [strconv.ParseUint](https://golang.org/pkg/strconv#ParseUint).

 The output of the template must be a [RFC 1035](https://tools.ietf.org/html/rfc1035) style resource record (commonly referred to as a "zone file").

 **WARNING** there is a syntactical problem with Go templates and CoreDNS config files.
 Expressions